 Make the plan as detailed as it needs to be, but no more.
 And when it’s time to execute, make sure the guys on the ground have the latitude (and backing!) to make decisions in the moment.

-At every turn, through positive reinforcement, encourage independent thought and action.
+At every turn, through positive reinforcement, we can encourage independent thought and action.
 Praise initiative that aligns with the intent.

 Winning Chaos – The Takeaway

-When you combine initiative with intent, you set the conditions for leaders to understand what you are trying to accomplish and act with confidence to make it happen.
+When we combine initiative with intent, we set the conditions for others to understand what we are trying to accomplish, and to act with confidence to make it happen.